 View full history

-Dragon Ball Z: Hyper Dimension is a 2D fighting game developed by TOSE and published by Bandai for the Super Nintendo Entertainment System (in Japan only) on March 29, 1996.
+Dragon Ball Z: Hyper Dimension is a 2D fighting game developed by TOSE and published by Bandai for the Super Famicom (in Japan only) on March 29, 1996.
 The last Dragon Ball Z game to be released for the console, Dragon Ball Z: Hyper Dimension featured a darker, less cartoonish art style and traditional fighting game mechanics (with the ability to knock opponents into different areas of the stage).

-The game features ten playable characters from various points in the franchise (from the Frieza Saga onward).
+The game features ten playable characters from various points in the franchise from the Frieza Saga onward.
 The game's story mode loosely retells key battles from the series.

 Like some previous installments of the franchise for the SNES, Dragon Ball Z: Hyper Dimension was released in both France and Spain.
 Released on December 1996, the game's Story Mode was completely disabled due to the lack of translation.